 Credit risk is the risk that one party to financial instruments will fail to discharge an obligation and cause the other party to incur a financial loss.
 Credit risk for the Group arises from trade receivables, amount due from construction contract customers, contract retentions, due from related parties (included in trade receivables), other receivables and cash and bank.
-As at 31 December 2023 and 2022, the Company was exposed to credit risk on the balances presented overleaf:
+As at 31 December 2024 and 2023, the Group was exposed to credit risk on the balances presented below: